Taylor & Francis position on open access pricing

 - Waivers or discounts of up to 100% if corresponding authors are based in low or lower-middle income economies.

-- Discounts of up to 100% due to their membership of a professional member association or learned society.
+- Discounts of up to 100% where a professional member association or learned society provide additional support.

 - Discounts due to their organization’s participation in a membership scheme or transformative agreement, which usually allow researchers to submit without any individual payment on their part.